xxdcc/ctDNA_data_analysis_pipeline/README.md

 Annotation file | Description
 ------------ | ------------
-[*patient*].cns.vcf.avinput.exonic_variant_function | The 1st and 2nd columns annotate variant effects on gene structure and the genes that are affected.
+[*patient*].cns_exome.vcf.avinput.exonic_variant_function | The 1st and 2nd columns annotate variant effects on gene structure and the genes that are affected.
 The other columns are reproduced from input file
-[*patient*].cns.vcf.avinput.variant_function | The 1st, 2nd and 3rd columns annotate variant line number in input file, the variant effects on coding sequences and the gene/transcript being affected.
+[*patient*].cns_exome.vcf.avinput.variant_function | The 1st, 2nd and 3rd columns annotate variant line number in input file, the variant effects on coding sequences and the gene/transcript being affected.
 The other columns are reproduced from input file
 <br />

 The other 3 files are:

 Output file | Description
 ------------ | ------------
-[*patient*].cns.vcf.avinput  | *convert2annovar.pl* converted vcf file and input for *annotate_variation.pl*
+[*patient*].cns_exome.vcf.avinput  | *convert2annovar.pl* converted vcf file and input for *annotate_variation.pl*
-[*patient*].cns.vcf.avinput.invalid_input | Problematic variants rejected by *annotate_variation.pl* (e.g. unknown chromosome)
+[*patient*].cns_exome.vcf.avinput.invalid_input | Problematic variants rejected by *annotate_variation.pl* (e.g. unknown chromosome)
-[*patient*].cns.vcf.avinput.log  | Log file
+[*patient*].cns_exome.vcf.avinput.log  | Log file
 <br />